TWinters/wikipedia-separation/README.md

 ```
 CREATE CONSTRAINT ON (com:Community) ASSERT com.id IS UNIQUE
 ```
-To load the links between pages and a cluster of the first file

 ```
 USING PERIODIC COMMIT 500
 LOAD CSV FROM 'file:///output_communities_1.csv' AS line